Certified Seed and Tablestock Potato Varieties

 Production Characteristics

-- Tuber Set: Heavy set and high in the hill
+- Tuber Set: Heavy set, high in the hill

-- Market: Specialty market, fresh and tablestock, especially farm stands
+- Market: Specialty market, boutique restaurants, fresh and tablestock, especially farm stands

 - Advantages: Early season.
 Resists skinning.
-Good appearance.
+Attractive appearance.
+Uniform shape

 Physical Characteristics